Tlacotalpan · Worth it

 Where locals actually go

-Tlacotalpan is small enough that locals and visitors mostly share the same streets, but there is still a difference between the postcard spots and where people who live here spend a normal day.
+Tlacotalpan is small enough that locals and visitors mostly share the same streets, but there is still a difference between the postcard corners around Plaza Zaragoza and where people who live here spend an ordinary day.

 A day off by the river

-On a hot afternoon locals head to the riverfront to sit in the shade, let the kids run, and watch the boats.
-The malecón and the shaded benches near the water are the real living room of the town.
+On a hot afternoon, locals head to the malecón to sit in the shade, let the kids run, and watch the launches come and go.
+The shaded benches by the water are the real living room of the town.
+Sundays are the big family day out — you will see multiple generations parked on the riverfront with a torito and a bag of snacks well into the evening.